Risk of pentobarbital contamination in deceased veterinary patients

 c) Unnecessary waste of medication:

-Recommendations for minimizing risk
+Recommendations for risk minimization

-1. Follow recommended dosage:
+1. Follow the recommended dosage:

 2. Safe disposal methods:

-3. Education for animal owners:
+3. Information for pet owners:

 • Owners must be informed about the risks and instructed to follow the recommended disposal methods.

-4. Regular training for veterinarians:
+4. Regular training courses for veterinarians:

 Pentobarbital risks